g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

 The platform operates in two stages.

-In the first stage, the system captures opinions through rapid, low-friction interactions.
+In the first stage, the system captures opinions through real-time, rapid, low-friction interactions.
 Participants can respond to short statements using simple agree/disagree/pass reactions.
 These statements may be embedded in online learning materials or generated dynamically from live discussions using large language models that identify key claims in conversation.

 In the second stage, the system analyzes the resulting opinion matrix using dimensional reduction and clustering techniques.
 AI then summarizes clusters of viewpoints and asks participants to verify whether these summaries accurately represent their positions.
 Through repeated validation loops, the system identifies the broadest possible “rough consensus” that participants explicitly confirm.